12th Signal Brigade (United Kingdom): First Formation

-Before the 1966 Defence White Paper and subsequent wide-ranging reorganisation of the Army, signal formations larger than those controlled by a Lieutenant Colonel (ie: battalion (regiment in the RCS)) were created.
+Before the 1966 Defence White Paper and subsequent wide-ranging reorganisation of the Army, signal formations larger than those controlled by a Lieutenant Colonel (i.e.: battalion (regiment in the RCS)) were created.
 Within the Royal Corps of Signals, eight new 'signal groups', commanded by a Colonel, were formed to oversee specialist units with specific duties, including those tasked with supporting the British Army of the Rhine (BAOR).
 Among these was the 12th Signal Group, which undertook rear area duties within the BAOR.

 A year after the 1966 Defence White Paper, on 1 April 1967, the 12th Signal Group (Volunteers) was formed with its headquarters initially at Erskine Barracks in Wilton.
 The regiments of the group were tasked with providing support to the logistic units in the rear area of supporting I (BR) Corps in West Germany.
 Additionally, the group providing rear area duties assistance to the corps.
 The role of the group was described as follows: "to establish and operate telecommunication connections in the Rear Combat Zone and the Communications Zone".

 Eventually, the brigade's headquarters moved from Wilton to the Duke of York's Headquarters in Chelsea, London, where it remained until the brigade's disbandment.

 Following the 1981 Defence White Paper, the Territorial Army was given roles of increased priority, and more emphasis was placed on supporting BAOR.
 As a consequence of this announcement, the Army reorganised many of its old 'Field Forces' and 'Groups' (renamed as such under the 1975 Mason Review), as 'Brigades'.
 Thus, on 1 January 1982, 12th Signal Group (V) became 12th Signal Brigade (Volunteers).

 According to the 1988 Staff Officers' handbook, each regiment had an established strength of appx.
 600 personnel.
 The brigade headquarters totalled around 100 personnel, and 81 Squadron had 100 personnel, leaving a total of 2,000 personnel for the brigade.

 Following the Dissolution of the Soviet Union and subsequent End of the Cold War, the Options for Change defence review was announced.
 Among the massive changes was the wholescale disbandment of many units based in the United Kingdom.
 Under this review, the 12th Signal Brigade was disbanded on 13 November 1992.